kapilmogre1998/star-wars/README.md

 ## Star-Wars
-It is a fictional characters of the original film Star Wars franchise created by George Lucas.
+It is a fictional characters of the original film Star Wars.

 ### Features:
 1. Implemented Debouncing in search bar